In This Article

-This Chicago-based distillery has never let us down, and for the world’s perfect martini, you’d be hard-pressed to find better gin than Few’s.
-In addition to the classic juniper, Few’s gin also carries hints of lemon peel and warm vanilla, making it one of the best gins for martinis year-round.
-While an olive won’t taste out of place, we recommend trying this one with a lemon twist.
+For the world’s perfect martini, you’d be hard-pressed to find better gin than Few; the Chicago-based distillery has never let us down.
+In addition to the classic ingredient, juniper, Few American Gin also has dueling hints of lemon peel and warm vanilla, making it one of the best martini-making bets, no matter the season.

-At the end of the day, Hendrick’s is a gin that’s good for just about everything—from complex cocktails to simple gin and tonics.
+Hendrick’s is good in just about everything—from complex cocktails to simple gin-and-tonics.
 Martinis are no exception, and this Scottish gin is a favorite among seasoned cocktail lovers.
-Because it’s distilled in small batches, the gin yields an ultra-precise flavor that’s as balanced as it is distinctive.
-Hendrick’s is ideal for those who enjoy a more botanical profile—think notes of elderflower, fresh cucumber, and rose water.
+Because it’s distilled in small batches, the spirit yields an ultra-precise flavor that’s as balanced as it is distinctive.
+It's ideal for those who enjoy a more botanical profile—think notes of elderflower, fresh cucumber, and rose water.

-The Botanist, another gin of Scottish origin, cultivates a wild, down-to-earth appeal that hinges on foraged botanicals from the island of Islay.
-Major tasting notes include cassia bark, coriander, orris root, and 18 other botanical ingredients.
+Another gin of Scottish origin, The Botanist cultivates a wild, down-to-earth appeal that hinges on foraged botanicals from the remote Isle of Islay.
+Major tasting notes include cassia bark, coriander, and orris root.

-Much like fine wine, the best gins have a knack for capturing the spirit (and flavor) of the place where they’re made.
-If you’re looking for a gin that tastes like the exact opposite of England or Scotland, St. George Terroir is for you.
-In fact, it tastes like pure California.
-Crafted in small batches near San Francisco, St. George conveys notes of coastal sage, bay laurel, and woodsy Douglas fir, making for a martini that’s both earthy and refreshing.
+Much like fine wine, the best gins have a knack for capturing the spirit and flavor of the places where they’re made.
+If you’re looking for a gin that tastes nothing like gins produced in England or Scotland, St. George's Terroir gin evokes pure California.
+Crafted in small batches near San Francisco, the spirit conveys notes of coastal sage, bay laurel, and woodsy Douglas fir, making for a martini that’s both earthy and refreshing.

-On the off-chance that a classic martini isn’t strong enough for you, allow us to suggest Four Pillars Navy Strength Gin.
-This under-the-radar Australian distillery has become a darling of the craft cocktail set, with a strong following at spots like the Drop Bear Inn in Melbourne and Accomplice in L.A.
-Be advised: This gin clocks in at an ABV of 58.8% alcohol, making it not only one of the top gins for martinis but also one of the most heavy-hitting.
-But if you’re the type to go big or go home (you’ll definitely need to get a ride home), you’ll get to enjoy the gin’s fruity, spicy, and delectably fragrant flavor profile.
+On the off-chance that a classic martini isn’t strong enough for you, allow us to suggest Four Pillars Navy Strength gin.
+This under-the-radar Australian distillery has become a darling of the craft cocktail set, with strong followings at spots like the Drop Bear Inn's downstairs pub in Melbourne.
+Be advised, this gin contains 58.8% alcohol-by-volume (ABV), making it not only one of the top gins for martinis but also one of the most heavy-hitting.
+But if you’re the type to go big or go home, you’ll enjoy this gin’s fruity, spicy, and delectably fragrant flavors.